Falcion/Briefmaschine/.github/docs/COMMIT_CONVENTION.md

 Body of a commit message doesn't have any unique syntax, like in default summary - explain the motivation for the change in the commit message body, this commit message should explain why you are making the change.

-- use the imperative, present tense just like in default committing convetions of git;
+- you CAN start with capitalized letter, this is a description;
-- don't capitalize first letter just like in the button list;
+- you can enter dot at the end of summary;
-- don't enter dot at the end of summary.
+- you can use imperative and custom grammatics;

 You can include comparison of the previous behaviour with new behaviour in order to illustrate the impact of the change.